 Photo: The temporary bridge crossing the mouth of the Laguna del Ostión to Pajapan.
 It was abandoned by PEMEX after the port project was cancelled.

 Firth had a concern for improving the economic conditions of peasant communities, a perspective that informs much of what later became “international development studies.”
 John Cove passed away a decade ago so I cannot ask him again why he gave me this book but reflecting on it now brings several things to mind.
 First, it is a richly detailed study of virtually every dimension of fishing livelihoods one can think of, illustrated extensively with straight forward photographs of people, places and activities.
 I admired this.
 Second, it provokes in modern readers a critical yet somewhat sympathetic understanding of the colonial thinking of the time and its attention to so-called “administrative problems” of the British Empire.
-John, as an academic personally involved in Canadian indigenous politics of the 1980s, was acutely aware of the dangers facing anthropologists who could be seen as government spys.
-Firth was aware of it too, and in his Preface takes great pains to situate his book between disciplinary concerns (curiosity-based science) and a genuine preoccupation with the improvement of livelihoods (action-oriented assessments).
+John, as an academic personally involved in Canadian indigenous politics of the 1980s, was acutely aware of the risk that anthropologists might become government spys, knowingly or not.
+Firth was aware of the risk too, and in his Preface takes great pains to situate his book between disciplinary concerns (curiosity-based science) and a genuine preoccupation with the improvement of livelihoods (action-oriented assessments).
 He and others in this tradition got it in the neck from both sides — by theoreticians for being “merely practical” and by politically aware researchers for being (at best) naive about the use of anthropology to advance the interests of Western colonial powers.

 Photo: Doña Carmen made food for Jacques and I on a periodic basis.
 I have never tasted tortillas and fish as delicious.